o3de/o3de.org/content/docs/userguide/modules/system-entities-configuring.md

 ---
-description: ' Learn how to use &ALYlong;''s &project-configurator; to configure the system entity. '
+description: ' Learn how to use Amazon Lumberyard''s Project Configurator to configure the system entity. '
 title: Configuring System Entities
 ---